hyperdimensional-computing/torchhd/docs/getting_started.rst

 Operations
 ----------

-Once the basis-hypervectors are defined, we can use the MAP operations from :ref:`functional` to represent more complex objects.
-The hypervector for record :math:`r_1` can then be created as follows:
+Once the basis-hypervectors are defined, we can use the MAP operations from :ref:`functional` to encode more complex objects by combining basis-hypervectors.
+The hypervector for record :math:`r_1` can be created as follows:

 .. code-block:: python